tomezard/tomezard.github.io/README.md

 # tomezard.github.io

-An in-development website, premiering the exciting new SIEVE acronym, for the research collective associated with Tom Ezard at the University of Southampton, UK.
+A new group website, premiering the exciting new SIEVE acronym, for the research collective associated with Tom Ezard at the University of Southampton, UK.